axeleth/cambridge-ds-portfolio/README.md

 # Portfolio Description

-This repository contains a portfolio of all my work from the Cambridge ICE x FourthREV Data Science career accelerator.
-It is divided into five sections, one for each of the projects I have carried out.
-I will describe the project, the business problem, the challenges faced, and what I learned.
+This repository contains a portfolio of my work from the Cambridge ICE x FourthRev Data Science Career Accelerator.
+I took on this course to bridge my academic foundations with applied, industry-relevant skills, combining technical training with practical business problem-solving.
+Over the course of several months, I developed end-to-end solutions to real-world challenges using supervised learning, unsupervised clustering, natural language processing, anomaly detection, and time series forecasting.

+This portfolio presents the core projects completed during the programme.
+Each section outlines the business context, analytical approach, and key learnings.
+The goal is to demonstrate not only technical proficiency, but also the ability to extract insights, make data-driven decisions, and communicate findings effectively.

 ---
 # Projects